vmaya7/Segmentation_Challenge/README.md

 # Segmentation_Challenge
-This repository contains the code used in the hackathon.
+This repository contains the code used in the hackathon by **Anomaly Detectors**